longview/hayerdebayer/README.md

 ![](assets/20230928_233930_Comparison.jpg)

-`convert.py` uses OpenCV to read in the packed 12 bit format and try to convert it to a 16-bit TIFF format including debayering.
-This tool is interesting but will likely not be maintained as the .DNG method is much more practical for photographic purposes.
+`convert.py` uses OpenCV to read in the packed 12 bit format and try to convert it to a 16-bit TIFF format including debayering but in linear RGB.

 `hayerdng.py` uses PiDNG to read the packed 12 bit data and store it as a 16 bit linear DNG file that can be read in using e.g. Adobe Camera RAW or Lightroom.